jbpoline/Bic_day/bic/talk.rst

 The "Mistakes" argument : an unpopular topic.

-- Ioannidis
+- Ioannidis 2005
 - Annatomy of an Error
 - The Left/Right issue
 - The ADHD 1000 connectome

+..
+Ioannidis : although many may not be convinced, the arguments are
+..
+Glenn Begley and Lee Ellis "Raise standards for preclinical cancer research" Nature 483 (2012)
+..
+L/R
+.. scripts contained an error - new release

 Efficiency
 --------------------

 The "Efficiency" argument:

+- Can I find out if there's a mistake?
 - How long to find out that there's a problem in the analysis ?
 - Knowing your tools - knowning them well to progress rapidely
-- learning the right tools : the difference between a
+- learning the right tools : the difference between walking or a good motorbike

 Clarity / Enpowering
 --------------------

-* Knowing how to create the tools will free your mind for new ideas
+* Knowing how to create the tools will free your mind for new ideas.
 * New tools are constantly emmerging - but they never are exactly what's needed
+* Constructing the tool may take time - it will save some.

+..
+Again : we need to empower students and researcher with the freedom to analyse the data the way they want, rather than having to re-use scripts and be constraint by those

 Collaboration
 -------------

 A new era for collaborative science

-- specialization and rapid advances of science require collaboration
+- *Specialization* and rapid advances of science require *collaboration*
-- collaborations are mostly "internet" - even if you are sitting next door
+- Collaborations today are mostly "internet"
-- new type of science at the frontiers of domains (eg: neurosynth, neurovault, brainspell, brainspell, neurobureau hackathon, etc)
+- Internet collaborations allow a new type of science
+    * neurosynth, neurovault, brainspell, brainspell, neurobureau hackathon, etc
-- more or more open data - from post office to internet
-- numpy competes with Matlab efficiently
+    * shared tools and data are growing fast
-- decreasing the social barriers to increase work
+    * decreasing the social barriers and increase work
 - from social coding to social science ? from open source project to open source science ?

+.. more or more open data - from post office to internet
+.. numpy competes with Matlab efficiently
-- is the era of close science giving away to the era of open science, as did software development?
+.. is the era of close science giving away to the era of open science, as did software development?

-bitkeeper from Sun // Linus Torvald git
+.. bitkeeper from Sun // Linus Torvald git
+.. example of analysis done with a chineese statistician
+.. data being reviewed : nature initiative

 Reproducibility
 ---------------

 Building things such that they can be built upon

-* Working such that my colleague can check my work
+* Accountability

-* Working such that the next post-doc will need less than a week to start progress
+    - Working such that the next post-doc will need less than a week to start progress

-* Working such that others in the community can check / build upon
+    - Working such that others in the community can check / build upon

 * Openness

-* Accountability
+    -  Working such that my colleague can check my work

 What?